Marriage and divorce statistics

-Since 1965, the crude marriage rate in the EU-28 has declined by close to 50 % in relative terms (from 7.8 per 1 000 persons in 1965 to 4.2 in 2011).
-At the same time, the crude divorce rate increased from 0.8 per 1 000 persons in 1965 to 2.0 in 2011.
-Part of this increase is due to the fact that in several EU Member States divorce was legalised during the period (for example, in Italy, Spain, Ireland and Malta).
+Since 1965, the crude marriage rate in the EU-28 has declined by close to 50 % in relative terms (from 7,8 per 1 000 persons in 1965 to 4.1 in 2013).
+At the same time, the crude divorce rate increased from 0.8 per 1 000 persons in 1965 to 1.9 in 2013.
+Part of this increase may be due to the fact that in several EU Member States divorce was legalised during the period (for example, in Italy, Spain, Ireland and Malta).

 A rise in births outside marriage

 The proportion of live births outside marriage in the EU-28 in 2016 was 42.6 % (see Table 3) .
 This share has continued to increase, signalling new patterns of family formation alongside the more traditional pattern where children were born within marriage.
 Extramarital births occur in non-marital relationships, among cohabiting couples and to lone parents.

 In 2016 extramarital births outnumbered births inside marriage in several EU Member States: France (59.7 %), Bulgaria and Slovenia (both 58.6 %), Estonia (56.1 %), Sweden (54.9 %), Denmark (54.0 %), Portugal (52.8 %) and the Netherlands (50.4 %), as well as in Iceland (69.6 %) and Norway (56.2 %) among the EFTA countries.
 Mediterranean countries like Greece, Croatia, Cyprus, and Italy along with Poland and Lithuania, were generally at the other end of the scale as more than 70 % of births in each of these Member States occurred within marriage; in Turkey this share was as high as 97.1 %.